skypjack/entt/docs/md/lib.md

 to use).
 However, a way is needed to recognize the objects whose type has been erased on the other side of a boundary.<br/>
 The `type_hash` class template is how identifiers are generated and thus made available to the rest of the library.
-The `type_index` class template makes all types _indexable_ instead, so as to speed up the lookup.
+The `type_seq` class template makes all types _indexable_ instead, so as to speed up the lookup.

 In general, these classes don't arouse much interest.
 The only exceptions are: